spark-lin/Data-Science-Coursera/D9-Developing-Data-Products/ReadMe.md

 ## Spark-Lin Word Cloud Shiny App

-This simpe Word Cloud Generator is inspired by PirateGrunt and Fereshteh Karimeddini.
+This simpe Word Cloud Generator is inspired by the blog post by PirateGrunt and work of Fereshteh Karimeddini.

 1-Source code and download books txt-format files are available on [Github](https://github.com/spark-lin/Data-Science-Coursera/tree/master/D9-Developing-Data-Products).